AlexsLemonade/scpca-docs/docs/download_files.md

 | `demux_samples` | Samples included in multiplexed library.
 Only present for multiplexed libraries |
 | `date_processed` | Date sample was processed through `AlexsLemonade/scpca-nf` |

-Additional metadata may also be included, specific to the disease type and experimental design of the project.
-Examples of this include treatment or outcome.
+Project-specific metadata will contain all columns listed in the table above and any additional project-specific columns, such as treatment or outcome.
 Metadata pertaining to processing will be available in this table and inside of the `SingleCellExperiment` and `AnnData` objects.
 See the {ref}`SingleCellExperiment experiment metadata <sce_file_contents:singlecellexperiment experiment metadata>` section for more information on metadata columns that can be found in the `SingleCellExperiment` object.
 See the {ref}`AnnData experiment metadata <sce_file_contents:anndata experiment metadata>` section for more information on metadata columns that can be found in the `AnnData` object.

 For projects with bulk RNA-seq data, a bulk metadata file (e.g., `SCPCP000000_bulk_metadata.tsv`) will be included for project downloads.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

-### Metadata-only downloads

-Metadata for all samples on the Portal is available to download separately from gene expression data downloads.
-Each project page has an option to download metadata for all of its samples as a single zip file containing the `metadata.tsv` file and a `README.md` file.
-Project-specific metadata will contain all columns listed in [the above table](#metadata) and any additional project-specific columns, such as treatment or outcome.

-Additionally, a single TSV file containing the metadata for all samples from all projects on the Portal is available for download.
-The Portal-wide metadata will contain all columns listed in [the above table](#metadata).

 ## Multiplexed sample libraries